 - Any change to the articles of association must be approved by a three-quarters majority in the shareholders’ meeting of the UG or GmbH (§ 53 II GmbHG).
 Furthermore, every change must be certified by the notary and relayed to the commercial register.
 The amendment is only valid from the publication of the updated commercial register entry.

-Think about whether it would more advantageous for you to set up your company with the standard protocol or with your own articles of association.
-If you decide on an individual contract and need support in drawing it up, be sure to seek the advice of a specialised lawyer.
+Think about whether it would more advantageous for you to set up your company with the Musterprotokoll or with a Gesellschaftsvertrag.
+If you decide on the latter and need help drafting a watertight agreement, be sure to seek the advice of a specialised lawyer.

 The information published on our site is all written and checked by experts with the greatest care.
 Nevertheless, we cannot guarantee the accuracy of this information, as laws and regulations are subject to constant change.
 Therefore, always consult an expert in a specific case – we would be happy to connect you with the right professional.